sanketpadhyal/eSPACE-v2/README.md

 ![Status](https://img.shields.io/badge/status-Almost%20There-green)
 ![Status](https://img.shields.io/badge/status-New%20Features!-yellow)

->> NOTE : WEB IS READY TO DEPLOY BUT ADDING NEW FEATURES THEREFORE GETTING SLIGHTLY LATE.
+>> NOTE : WEB WILL BE PUBLISHED IN FEW MINUTESSS
->>>> WORK DONE WEB WILL BE UPLOADED WITHIN TOMORROW.

 ⚡ This project will be **optimized for PC only**.